 I’ve been organizing my LA trip photos, more than half of which cover our LACMA visit.
 The expansive LACMA campus houses more art than my phone memory can hold, but I did snap my favorites from the impressive modern and contemporary art collections and the rotating exhibits.
 As it turns out, that means amassing shots of one exhibit in particular: Doubleworld.

-Collecting photos from the artist Sarah Charlesworth’s 40-year career, Doubleworld is a striking examination of photos and how they shape contemporary culture.
+Collecting work from the artist Sarah Charlesworth’s 40-year career, Doubleworld is a striking examination of photos and how they shape contemporary culture.
 Sounds especially relevant, right?
 But Charlesworth died in 2013, and the bulk of her work took place in the pre-digital era.
-That contextual disjunction struck me right away: with so much of the digital age justifiably described as “unprecedented,” I wasn’t expecting someone to address it so well, and before it had even come about.
+That contextual disjunct struck me right away: with so much of the digital age justifiably described as “unprecedented,” I wasn’t expecting someone to address it so well, and before it had even come about.

 To be clear, Charlesworth wasn’t exactly responding to our world of Snapchat and Instagram and endless-scrolling newsfeeds.
-As part of the New York-based group that came to be known as the Pictures Generation, Charlesworth instead spoke to the swirl of low-definition ads and in-color media, nuclear war anxieties, and gnawing disillusionment that marked ’70s-’80s America.
+As part of the New York-based group that came to be known as the Pictures Generation, Charlesworth instead spoke to the swirl of low-definition ads, in-color media, nuclear war anxieties, and gnawing disillusionment that marked ’70s-’80s America.
 (You can see how the group’s taken on new relevance.)

 In The New York Times, Gary Indiana notes that Charlesworth and her peers created art informed by deconstruction, by an acute awareness of the contrived nature and fallibility of institutions and popular narratives.
 As a result, the Pictures Generation’s work brings a pointed, critical self-consciousness to bear on representation — its subjects, its methods, its reception.

 Take the Stills collection, my favorite section from Doubleworld.
 First shown in 1980, the series comprises 14 photos of photos: images clipped from newspapers, all of people falling.
-Each blown to just over six feet tall, these rephotographed clippings carry a solemn, arresting power; viewers don’t just browse, they plunge into the images themselves, and hover, suspended, in their consideration.
+Each blown to just over six feet tall, these rephotographed clippings carry a solemn, arresting power.
+Viewers don’t just browse; they plunge into the images themselves, and hover, suspended, in their consideration.
 There’s no scrolling — or in this case, strolling — past.

 Charlesworth’s choice of subject contributes a lot to that effect.
 There’s the morbid pull of a moment snatched before final, devastating impact, sure.
 But beyond that, there’s the draw of knowing that these moments are slivers of a bigger process, a larger sequence of stories and events.
 Something set these falls in motion (an accident, a decision); moments after these snapshots, these people would not be the same.
 Charlesworth, by holding these transitional moments up for consideration, nudges the viewer to envision beyond the images in front of them — and reminds them of a photograph’s inherent incompleteness, or at least of that inescapable conflict between essence and fragment at any photograph’s heart.